Skip To Main Content

 Dr. Darren Henrichs (Program Director) is a biological oceanographer with research interests in applying machine learning to biology, simulation modeling of phytoplankton, and time series analysis of phytoplankton community dynamics.
 Potential REU projects include: 1) Use of reinforcement learning for training a phytoplankton behavioral model; 2) Application of recurrent neural networks for developing a predictive model of the phytoplankton community using historical time series; 3) Development and application of an image classifier using a convolutional neural network for use on a mini-computer (e.g. Raspberry Pi); 4) Combining small electronic sensors to measure the environment in a mesocosm; 5) Identifying potential origins of bloom forming species using an individual-based model.

 Dr. Spencer Jones is a physical oceanographer who studies the pathways of water through the ocean.
 He combines ocean models with methods from Calculus 1&2 to understand how the ocean works.
-Potential projects include: 1) analyzing the trajectories of surface floats and characterizing whether those floats accumulate in particulate regions of the ocean, and 2) investigating how ocean bottom friction impacts the pathways of deep ocean currents.
+Potential projects include: 1) analyzing the trajectories of surface floats and their statistics, 2) analyzing the output of climate models to identify where large scale ocean circulation drives surface heat fluxes, and 3) using generative machine learning to create artificial observations from ocean and climate models.

 Dr. Andrew Klein is a geographer whose research focuses on the application of remote sensing and Geographic Information Science (GISci) to study the cryosphere.
 Dr. Klein is actively involved in using these technologies to study the localized human impacts in the marine and terrestrial environments surrounding U.S. scientific stations in the Antarctic.
 Dr. Klein and his students also use remote sensing to study glacier recession in the tropics.
 He has been actively involved in developing algorithms to measure snow extent and snow albedo from satellites, especially that collected by the NASA’s MODIS instrument.
 Dr. Klein’s potential REU topics will revolve around using mapping and geospatial analysis to investigate human impact in the local terrestrial and marine environments surrounding McMurdo and Palmer Stations, Antarctica as determined from over a decade of geochemical and biological measurements.

 Dr. Jason Sylvan is a biological oceanographer.
 His lab studies the geomicrobiology and biogeochemistry of the deep ocean including hydrothermal ecosystems, deep-sea corals, and the subseafloor deep biosphere in sediments and volcanic basement.
-They address fundamental questions about the biology, chemistry and geology of the Earth through the study of interactions between the ocean crust and the marine biosphere.
-His lab is also interested in the microbiology and biogeochemistry of our own backyard, the Gulf of Mexico, where they are currently studying a variety of questions related to how microbial populations respond to events such as hurricanes.
-Potential REU projects include: 1) quantifying microbial diversity in subseafloor sediments from the South Atlantic Ocean, 2) analysis of microbial genomes from deep-sea corals, or 3) analysis of microbial genomes from deep-sea hydrothermal vents.
+Dr. Sylvan's research addresses fundamental questions about the biology, chemistry and geology of the Earth through the study of interactions between the ocean crust and the marine biosphere.
+Potential REU projects include: 1) quantification of microbial cells from hydrothermal vent samples 2) analysis of microbial genomes from deep-sea corals and hydrothermal vents, or 3) microbial culture-based experiments determining growth and utilization of substrates by different microbial species.